You’re creating heaps of content all day, for different channels, different projects and clients. It's easy to get overwhelmed and lose focus.

 Now that you have your topics and keywords, it's time to create high-quality, engaging content.
 Your content on social media should be informative, entertaining, shareable, and visually appealing.

-For example, if you're creating a blog post, you can use eye-catching images, videos, and infographics to break up the text and make it more engaging.
+For example, if you're creating a blog post or a pillar page, you can use eye-catching images, videos, and infographics to break up the text and make it more engaging.
 You can also use storytelling techniques to make the content more relatable and memorable.

 5. Publish and distribute your content